smaldini/azondi/resources/markdown/services.md

 # Enterprise

-If you are an Enterprise who wishes to retain control of you IOT network and have experience of managing your own infastructure, you can install opensensors.IO to run on your own servers.
+If you are an Enterprise who wishes to retain control of you IOT network, you can install opensensors.IO to run on your own servers.
 Your data is kept on your own servers, giving you control and the ability to integrate with your existing services.